AI success metrics: the complete guide

 Why most AI metrics miss the point

-I was reading through McKinsey’s transformation research when something jumped out - 70% of companies struggle to measure AI performance properly.
+I was reading through McKinsey’s State of AI 2025 survey when something jumped out - only 39% of respondents attribute any EBIT impact to AI.
+Among those who do see impact, most report less than 5% of EBIT is attributable to AI.
 They know how accurate their models are.
 They can tell you training time, inference speed, token costs.
 But ask them about business impact?
 Silence.

 The problem is treating AI like software development when it acts more like a business transformation.
+Only 6% of organizations are “high performers” capturing disproportionate value - the remaining 94% are using AI but not transforming with it.
 You need different measurement approaches.

-MIT and Boston Consulting Group research found that 70% of executives believe improved metrics are key to business success.
+BCG research found that only about 5% of companies generate value from AI at scale, while nearly 60% report little or no impact.
 Companies using AI to create new ways of measuring - not just automating old metrics - see benefits in alignment, collaboration, and financial results.

 Here’s what happens: teams focus on what’s easy to measure (model metrics) instead of what’s hard to measure (business outcomes).
+A Forbes AI study found that 39% of executives cite measuring ROI and business impact as their top challenge, while 49% of CIOs say proving AI’s value blocks progress.
 Classic Goodhart’s Law - when a measure becomes a target, it stops being a good measure.

 What to measure when metrics actually matter